-State University of New York's 64 geographically dispersed campuses bring educational opportunity to virtually all New Yorkers and comprise the nation’s largest comprehensive system of public higher education.
+State University of New York’s 64 geographically dispersed campuses bring educational opportunity to virtually all New Yorkers and constitute the nation’s largest comprehensive system of public higher education.
 Founded in 1948, with the consolidation of 29 state-operated but unaffiliated institutions, the state university has grown to a point where its impact is felt educationally, culturally, and economically the length and breadth of the state.

-More than 467,000 students are pursuing traditional study in classrooms and laboratories or are working at home, at their own pace, through such innovative institutions as the SUNY Learning Network and Empire State College, for more than 25 years a leader in nontraditional education, distance learning, and assessment of prior learning.
+More than 467,000 students are pursuing traditional study in classrooms and laboratories or are working at home, at their own pace, through such innovative institutions as the SUNY Learning Network and Empire State College–for more than 25 years a leader in nontraditional education, distance learning, and assessment of prior learning.
 The state university’s students are predominantly New York State residents.
 They also come from every other state in the United States, from four U.S. territories or possessions, and from 160 foreign countries.
-The university passed a major milestone in the mid-1980s when it graduated its one-millionth alumnus, and currently numbers 2.7 million graduates on its rolls.
+The university passed a major milestone in the mid-1980s when it graduated its one-millionth alumnus, and currently numbers almost 3 million graduates on its rolls.

 The state university enrolls close to 40 percent of all New York State high school graduates, and its total enrollment is more than 467,000 (full-time and part-time).
 Because of its structure and comprehensive programs, the state university offers students a wide diversity of educational options: short-term vocational/technical courses, certificate programs, baccalaureate degrees, graduate degrees, and post-doctoral studies.
 The university offers access to almost every field of academic or professional study somewhere within the system—more than 7,000 programs of study overall.